c3g/GenPipes_Docs/docs/source/tutorials/tutorial.rst

     An ini file is a file that contains parameters needed to run a pipeline.
     Our genome alignment pipeline contains over 20 steps, each involving over 5 parameters per step.
 Imagine having to type all 100 parameters to run a pipeline!
-    For simplicity, all the parameters are stored in an “ini” file (extention .ini) that accompanies the pipeline.
+    For simplicity, all the parameters are stored in an “ini” file (extension .ini) that accompanies the pipeline.
     Try opening an ini file in a text editor and look at its content!